 Violet prioritised her son over her own husband, perhaps incorrectly assuming his love was ageless and un-conditional.
 Yet this substitute husband still traded her in for a younger model when Violet’s looks faded; she was still cast aside.
 Her role as mother did not protect her from being discarded by the man she prioritised.

 Rape and Victim Blaming

 “I think we ought at least to consider the possibility that the girl’s story could be true.” – Dr

-This play acts as confessional; perhaps, all along, Tenneessee wondered if Rose’s accusations were true.
-And whether the lobotomy could or should have been prevented.
-It is telling that Catharine had recently been raped by an acquaintance.
-This could be an allusion to the fact that rape victims are often disbelieved / punished.
+This play acts as confessional; perhaps, all along, Tennessee wondered if Rose’s accusations were true.
+And whether her lobotomy could or should have been prevented.
+It is telling that Catharine had recently been raped by an acquaintance; this could be an allusion to the fact that rape victims are often disbelieved / punished.
 Indeed, Violet dismisses Catharine’s rape as a crush gone wrong.
 It takes a (fictional) truth serum for Dr. Sugar to even consider than Catharine is telling the truth, albeit about Cabella Des Lobo.